 - The Pinecone

 The collection of classical statues you will see in these galleries was started at the beginning of the 16th century by Pope Julius II.
 The gallery is named, however, for popes from a much later date: Clement XIV(1769-1774) and Pius VI (1775-1799), who created the current galleries you’ll walk through.
 Much of the artwork here was taken by Napoleon and returned to the Museum after his defeat.
 Be sure to see:

 - Statue of Hercules in Bronze

 - Sarcophagus of Saint Helena

-- The Candelabra Gallery- As the name suggests, this Gallery is called so due to the enormous candlesticks in marble that you can find in each section as you walk down the hallway.
-The gallery was completely renovated during the pontificate of Pope Leo XIII Pecci (1878-1903) and that is what you see today.
+As the name suggests, this gallery owes its name to the enormous marble candlesticks that you’ll find in each section as you walk down the hallway.
+The gallery was completely renovated during the pontificate of Pope Leo XIII Pecci (1878-1903), which is what you see today.
 It was meant to be built so that each piece is like a furnishing for the house.
+Be sure to see:

 - Artemis of Ephesus

 As you walk through the gallery, you will see tapestries on the right-hand side dedicated to stories of the life of the Barberini Pope Urban VIII (17th century).
 On the left-hand side, are stories from the Bible whose original drawings were executed by the school of Raphael, then woven in Flanders.

 8. The Gallery of the Maps